Madagascar

 Calling Code: +261

-Madagascar, officially the Republic of Madagascar, is an island country located in the Indian Ocean, off the southeastern coast of the African continent, east of Mozambique.
-It is also the largest island in Africa and the fourth largest in the world, and is formed by small and numerous islands.
-It is separated from the mainland by the Mozambique channel.
-Formerly the island was united to the African continent, from which it separated.
-Its isolation has favored the conservation in its territory of many unique species in the world, 80% of them endemic to the island.
-The most notable are the lemurs (an infraorder of primates), the carnivorous pit, five endemic families of birds and six endemic species of baobabs.
-Madagascar is in the list of mega-diverse countries, Madagascar is Madagascan and Malagasy is the national language, French is its second language.
-The majority of its inhabitants have traditional beliefs, are Christians, or an amalgamation of both.
+Madagascar, officially the Republic of Madagascar, is an island nation in the Indian Ocean, located in southeast Africa, east of Mozambique.
+It is the largest island in Africa and the fourth largest in the world.
+It is separated from the mainland by the Mozambique Channel.
+Once integrated with the African continent, it is now separated from it.
+Because of the island's isolation, it is home to many of the world's rarest species, 80% of which are endemic to the island.
+Among the most notable endemics are the lemur (primate), the carnivorous pit viper, five families of birds, and six species of baobab.
+The Malagasy language is Malagasy, with Malagasy as the national language and French as a second language.
+The majority of the inhabitants of Madagascar are of traditional faith, Christian, or a combination of both.

 Travel Destinations in Madagascar